Por tu amor

 Por tu amor (English: For your love) is a Mexican telenovela produced by Angelli Nesma Medina for Televisa in 1999.
+It aired on Canal de las Estrellas from May 31 to October 1, 1999.
+In the United States, it aired on Univision from May 8 to September 15, 2000.

 Gabriela Spanic and Saúl Lisazo starred as protagonists, while Katie Barberi, Mauricio Aspe, Claudio Báez and Gerardo Albarrán starred as antagonists.
 Gerardo Murguía, Roberto Vander and Margarita Magaña starred as stellar performances.

 Plot

 The residences of little coast town San Carlos are living peacefully, until the arrival of the rich, mysterious man Marco Duran (Saul Lizaso).

 Marco's presence will awake old stories and burn big passions.

 Maria del Cielo (Gabriela Spanic) is a pretty girl that easily captured Marco's interest.
 He sees in her the girl he had always dreamed about.